-After From Dusk Till Dawn, Robert Rodriguez went onto make a number of genre films, including the witty teen body snatchers film The Faculty (1998); the children’s spy films Spy Kids (2001), Spy Kids 2: Island of Lost Dreams (2002), Spy Kids 3-D: Game Over (2003) and Spy Kids: All the Time in the World (2011); the superb ultra-violent film noir pastiche Sin City (2005), Rodriguez’s single best film, and Sin City: A Dame to Kill For (2014); a further children’s film The Adventures of Sharkboy and Lavagirl in 3-D (2005); half of Grindhouse (2007) with Tarantino, which was later seperately released as Planet Terror (2007); the children’s film Shorts (2009); and Machete Kills (2013), a sequel to his earlier Mexican-themed action film that frequently enters into science-fiction territory.
+After From Dusk Till Dawn, Robert Rodriguez went onto make a number of genre films, including the witty teen body snatchers film The Faculty (1998); the children’s spy films Spy Kids (2001), Spy Kids 2: Island of Lost Dreams (2002), Spy Kids 3-D: Game Over (2003) and Spy Kids: All the Time in the World (2011); the superb ultra-violent film noir pastiche Sin City (2005), Rodriguez’s single best film, and Sin City: A Dame to Kill For (2014); a further children’s film The Adventures of Sharkboy and Lavagirl in 3-D (2005); half of Grindhouse (2007) with Tarantino, which was later seperately released as Planet Terror (2007); the children’s film Shorts (2009); Machete Kills (2013), a sequel to his earlier Mexican-themed action film that frequently enters into science-fiction territory; the manga adaptation Alita: Battle Angel (2019); Red 11 (2019), a mind-bending work set during an experimental drug trial; and the kid superheroes film We Can Be Heroes (2020).
 Rodriguez has also produced Predators (2010).

 Quentin Tarantino’s only other venture into genre territory was his half of Grindhouse, which was released separately as Death Proof (2007), although his A Band Apart production company did produce the worthwhile race-reversed alternate world film White Man’s Burden (1995) and the little-seen black comedy Curdled (1996) in which a forensic cleaner meets a serial killer.